PLAYER DEVELOPMENT PROGRAM: Get Involved Today

 Alleged instances of horse abuse or neglect during the training process or at the National Competition will be investigated by the APA Challenge Committee and be grounds for elimination.
 Evidence of abuse or neglect during the event should be brought directly to the tournament committee.
-Evidence of abuse or neglect affecting horses entered in the Challenge before the event should be brought to the current tournament committee or APA directly by phone or email to the Executive Administrator at firstname.lastname@example.org Allegations by trainers of abuse or neglect made in public forums will be considered a violation of the Trainer Code of Conduct.
+Evidence of abuse or neglect affecting horses entered in the Challenge before the event should be brought to the current tournament committee or APA directly by phone or email at (email@example.com).
+Allegations by participants of abuse or neglect made in public forums will be considered a violation of the Trainer Code of Conduct.

 Judges in all tournaments are authorized to eliminate horses for unsoundness.
 Lame horses should not compete.